Turkey

 for Communal arts, cooperation, projects with non-professionals

-2. Where can I find funding in Turkey?
+- 2. Where can I find funding in Türkiye?

-The grant organisations in Turkey are limited in number in comparison to the EU countries.
+The grant organisations in Türkiye are limited in number in comparison to the EU countries.
 In order to be eligible for these financing opportunities it is in most cases necessary to have a partner based in Turkey.
-Only people or institutions registered in Turkey can apply for funding, unless it is noted to be otherwise.
-Therefore we advise you to ask your Turkish partner organisation to apply for funding in Turkey, while you can search additional support at funding bodies in the Netherlands or at the Consulate of the Netherlands in Istanbul.
+Only people or institutions registered in Türkiye can apply for funding, unless it is noted to be otherwise.
+Therefore we advise you to ask your Turkish partner organisation to apply for funding in Türkiye, while you can search additional support at funding bodies in the Netherlands or at the Consulate of the Netherlands in Istanbul.

-Furthermore, the Embassy of the Netherlands in Ankara or the Dutch Consulate in Istanbul have an extensive network in the local cultural sector and in-depth knowledge of its cultural institutions, organisations and theatres.
+Furthermore, the Embassy of the Netherlands in Ankara or the Consulate-General in Istanbul have an extensive network in the local cultural sector and in-depth knowledge of its cultural institutions, organisations and theatres.
 The Embassy can advise on opportunities for cooperation.
 In addition, they can provide grants to local cultural institutions that present Dutch cultural works in Turkey.
+You can find more information on their website, where 'Culture' is presented as a thematic focus.
 They also help Dutch artists and creative entrepreneurs in increasing their visibility.

-Here are some names of grant organisations and foundations operating in Turkey: Foundation for Civil Society (Sivil Toplum icin Destek Vakfı), Sabancı Foundation (Sabancı Vakfı), SAHA Association (Saha Derneği) and SODES.
+Here are some names of grant organisations and foundations operating in Turkey: Foundation for Civil Society (Sivil Toplum icin Destek Vakfı), Sabancı Foundation (Sabancı Vakfı), SAHA Association (Saha Derneği), and Spaces of Culture.

 Furthermore, there are other funding programmes in the frame of the European Union such as Think for Civic Society (Sivil Düşün) and the European Commission-COSME for sustainable and circular fashion industry among others.